wol-soft/php-workflow/README.md

 // it's handled like a skipped step. public function skipWorkflow(string $reason): void;

+// Useful when using loops to cancel the current iteration (all upcoming steps).
+// If used outside a loop, it behaves like skipStep. public function continue(string $reason): void;

+// Useful when using loops to break the loop (all upcoming steps and iterations).
+// If used outside a loop, it behaves like skipStep. public function break(string $reason): void;

 // Attach any additional debug info to your current step.
 // The infos will be shown in the workflow debug log. public function attachStepInfo(string $info): void